Taxpayers, rejoice! See if you can squeeze out some savings from these tax breaks. Hurry — they're almost gone. » Read More

 By: Sarah O'Brien

-The Federal Reserve just raised interest rates for the fifth time since December 2015.
+The Federal Reserve just raised interest rates for the sixth time since December 2015.
 How that will affect consumers.

 Get the best of CNBC in your inbox